MuhammadMajiid/MIPS-Processor/README.md

 #### Factorial!

-*   Given the machine code for the factorial test:
+*   Given the machine code for the factorial test for [7]:

 -   The test: *[Factorial](https://github.com/MuhammadMajiid/MIPS-Processor/blob/main/Code/prog3.txt)*